nlp-tlp/iof-maintenance-class/README.md

 Maintenance procedure documentation ontology: https://industryportal.enit.fr/ontologies/OMPD-CMTO?p=summary

 Note the FAIR scores available for each, a licence, a hyperlink to the source, and a figure.

-We will start with materials in the Powerpoint - powerpoint\IOF-maintenance-workshop-2024.pptx

 ### Part 2: Use case - Maintenance activity ontology